On this month’s installment of Wedding Planning FAQ’s, we talk about charger plates, bouquets, and wedding planners!

 Q1.
 Do I need a charger plate?

 A1.
-You don’t NEED anything at your wedding…other than a marriage license, bride, groom, officiant, and witnesses.
+You don’t NEED anything at your wedding…other than a marriage license, the couple, officiant, and witnesses.
 But are they a good design idea?
 Yes, we love them.
 Charger plates (or chargers) are really just a plate for your plate.
 However, your meal isn’t sitting at your seat when you arrive as a guest at a wedding.
 And if your meal isn’t sitting at your seat when you arrive as a wedding guest, neither is the plate.
 A charger plate allows for a table to look completely set before any food is ever served.

 With all of the different charger style options, it becomes part of the overall design.
 It also gives the venue’s staff distinct spacing for each guest to have enough space to eat and engage in conversation.
 You don’t want your guests too crowded because the place settings were set close together.
 A charger plate creates a template for the rest of the place setting.
 For more tabletop planning, check out this blog post!